gargdevanshi1/lumaa-spring-2025-swe/README.md

 ## Implementation and Execution

+### 1. Backend Setup
+- 'cd lumaa-backend'
+- `npm install` to install dependencies
+- `npm run start` to run the server
+- Environment variables are added in the `.env` file
+   - Database connection string
+   - JWT secret

+### 2. Frontend Setup
+- In a new terminal, 'cd lumaa-frontend`
+- `npm install` then `npm start` to run
+- App runs locally at http://localhost:3000 in the browser

-### 1. Database Setup
+### 3. Database Setup

 - Install the Postgres application on your local system
-- Execute the Migration script
+- Execute the Migration script `psql -U username -d database -f migrations/init.sql`
 - Tables are as follows:
    - **User Model**:
      - `id`: Primary key